Actions of Fell bundles: Actions on Hilbert bundles from positive definite bundle maps

-The main goal of this section is to prove a Gelfand-Raikov type theorem for positive definite $\A$-$\varphi$-$\B$ bundle maps in the case where $\A$ and $\B$ are assumed to be unital, i.e., $A_e$ and $B_e$ are unital.
-We show that any such a map $T$ gives rise to an $(\A, \varphi)$-action $\rho$ on a Hilbert $\B$-bundle $\X$ such that $T$ can be written as a diagonal coefficient of $\rho$ over the unit fibre of $\X$, thereby showing that the converse of Proposition \ref{action-pd} holds.
+In this section, $\A=(A_g)_{g \in G}$ and $\B=(B_h)_{h \in H}$ are Fell bundles over discrete groups $G$ and $H$, respectively, and $\varphi \in {\rm Hom}(G, H)$.
+Our main goal is to prove a Gelfand-Raikov type theorem for positive definite $\A$-$\varphi$-$\B$ bundle maps in the case where $\A$ and $\B$ are assumed to be unital, i.e., $A_e$ and $B_e$ are unital.
+We show that any such map $T$ gives rise to an $(\A, \varphi)$-action $\rho$ on a Hilbert $\B$-bundle $\X$ such that $T$ can be written as a diagonal coefficient of $\rho$ over the unit fibre of $\X$, thereby showing that the converse of Proposition \ref{action-pd} holds.

 \begin{theorem} Let $\A=(A_g)_{g \in G}$ and $\B=(B_h)_{h \in H}$ be unital Fell bundles, $\varphi \in {\rm Hom}(G, H)$ and $T=(T_g)_{g\in G}$ be a positive definite $\A$-$\varphi$-$\B$ bundle map.
 Then there exist a Hilbert $\B$-bundle $\X=(X_h)_{h\in H}$, an $(\A, \varphi)$-action $\rho$ on $\X$, and $\xi\in X_e$, such that